AbdulWassid/Beginner-Portfolio-Website/README.md

-This is my first every website that I've maede
+This is my first every website that I've made
 This is a portfolio website that displays my experiences and projects This uses HTML, CSS, and JavaScript